Mortgages for over 60s

-If you want to remortgage to release equity from your existing property, there are equity release products specifically designed for older borrowers that can help you do that.
+If you want to remortgage to release equity from your existing property, equity release products are available that can help you do that.

 What mortgages are available for older borrowers?